fbpx

 The prolonged cooking of bones in water results in a broth rich in nutritional constituents that promote strength, tonify blood, nourish in times of sickness and rehabilitation, and help to prevent bone and connective tissue disorders.

-Some Powerful Nutrients of Bone Broths
+Some Powerful Nutrients of Crockpot Bone Broths

-The cartilage in bone broth is great for joints and arthritis pain.
-The marrow in the bones is great for your cardiovascular health.
 Glycine and proline are important amino acids present in bone broth.
-They are good for “the manufacturing of glucose, enhancing gastric acid secretion, soft tissue and wound healing, healthy connective tissue, effective detoxification by the liver and production of plasma.”
-Collagen and gelatin are good for wound healing, repair of bones, healing of the gastrointestinal tract, and helps digest the protein you eat.
+These are good for “the manufacturing of glucose, enhancing gastric acid secretion, soft tissue and wound healing, healthy connective tissue, effective detoxification by the liver and production of plasma.”

 Eating collagen has shown to decrease appearance of wrinkles and cellulite.
 Now every woman out there will be getting a big bowl of soup today.
+More about collagen peptide benefits here.

 There is also a ton of calcium, phosphorous, and magnesium in bone broths.